 Best Western makes it easy to customize your vacation with unique tour packages.
 There are many tour packages to choose from including: touring the sights of the city, workshops, and much more!

-For London, England hotel rates begin your search here or you can read more about the London, England area and look for hotel rates at the Best Western Hotels of England website www.bestwestern.co.uk.
+Begin your search here for more information on London hotels, or you can read more about the London, England area and look for hotel rates at the Best Western Hotels of England website www.bestwestern.co.uk.
 To receive more London, England information or to read more about London, England attractions and to look for visitor guides visit the London, England Tourism site at http://www.visitlondon.com/.